 Keep your survival budget visible at all times.
 Stick a copy on the fridge door (or in your bullet journal).
-That way you always know where savings can be made and may be motivated to make extra cuts to reduce the pressure when you need it.
+That way you always know where savings can be made and you may be motivated to make extra cuts to reduce the pressure when you need it.

 1. Cut any non-essential spending

 I couldn’t live without the internet, as I run an online business.
 But I could cut cable TV, fun money and clothing for a few months without feeling too much pain.

 Tip: If you have an essential purchase to make, check the Rakuten site to see if you are entitled to cash back for the purchase.
 Use this link and you’ll get a $10 voucher towards your first $25 purchase.